kellenmpetersen/interview-questions/README.md

 # interview-questions
 My answers to data structures and algorithm questions commonly asked in technical interviews.

 Documenting my learning, practice and improvement.

+Practing daily LeetCode questions to simulate mock interview as well as practicing patterns to develop expertise.

 ## documentation (included as comment at top of file)